fractalbach/nand2tetris-projects/README.md

 # Nand 2 Tetris Project Files

-This repository contains the projects from the course **Nand 2 Tetris**.
+This repository contains the projects from the course **Nand 2 Tetris**, and some of my work on those projects.
 There are videos online from the [Nand2Tetris Coursera](https://www.coursera.org/learn/build-a-computer), and more information at the [Nand2Tetris Website](www.nand2tetris.org).